shmorri/docs-casa-prod/docs/source/administration/installation.md

 Wait a couple of minutes, then visit the URL and authenticate against Gluu to access Casa.

 !!!
 Note
+    As noted [above](#user-roles), make sure to sign in to Casa with a user that is included in the `Managers Group` in the Gluu Server.

+## Changing the URL path
-    To change the default URL path for Casa follow the steps listed [here](change-context-path.md).
+To change the default URL path for Casa, follow the steps listed [here](change-context-path.md).
 It is advisable to apply this customization **before** credentials are enrolled.